 The idea is pretty simple: bringing old photographs back to those who care about them.
 In most cases, that is family: the descendants of the people depicted.
+We also think of other people concerned with history and genealogy, though.

 Our focus is on the 19th and early 20th century photographs of people living in what is now Czech Republic (formerly Czechoslovakia, and, before that, the Austro-Hungarian Empire).
 Given the country’s history, this also involves an amount of German and Slovak inhabitants.
 Because of the later emigration processes, many descendants of the original persons may have ended up elsewhere in Europe or world.